vrischmann/zig-prometheus/README.md

 ## Counter

 The `Counter` type is an atomic integer counter.

-You can get one like this:
+Here is an example of how to use a counter:

 ```zig
 var registry = try Registry(.{}).create(allocator);